MoonPy-Eng/Advent-of-Code-2024-/README.md

+Notebooks contain the puzzle resolution related to AoC 2024.
+Please consider I am still debugging these Notebooks to deliver a final version and replicate them.
+More information about AoC here [https://adventofcode.com/2024/about]
 # GitHub Codespaces ♥️ Jupyter Notebooks
 Welcome to your shiny new codespace!
 We've got everything fired up and running for you to explore Python and Jupyter notebooks.

 You've got a blank canvas to work on from a git perspective as well.
 There's a single initial commit with what you're seeing right now - where you go from here is up to you!